mCloud Migration

 Previously, we’ve relied on VMware as a key part of our services.
 But as licensing costs skyrocketed post-acquisition and customer satisfaction decreased globally (56% of organisations plan to reduce VMware use), we knew continuing down this road wasn’t sustainable.

 VMware, especially with hyperconverged infrastructure (HCI), is a world leader.
 After evaluating many alternate hypervisors, both open source and commercial, we found that OpenStack and Ceph provided the greatest flexibility, control, cost effective infrastructure and the most resilience.
-I

 Micron21 has been carrying the increased costs of VMware as we have developed our mCloud platform, performed rigorous testing, converted VMware virtual machines to mCloud, and deployed mCloud into production for new customers or new environments.
 In anticipation of further VMware price increases, Micron21 is now in a position to commence migrations of existing customers to mCloud.
+This will be a mandatory migration of all customers on this platform to mCloud.
+Migration details have been provided below.

 What mCloud means for you